oli-jr-travel/oli-jr-travel.github.io/about.md

 Hello!

 Oli and Jr. are taking a ~6 month travel sabbatical and visiting New Zealand, Australia, and Southeast Asia.
-We created this website to share our adventures, subscribe below if you want to get email notifications for post updates!
+We created this website to share our adventures if you want to follow along!

+Subscribe to get email notifications for new post updates.

 {% include contact-form.html %}

+Shoot us a message below or contact us at oli.jr.travel@gmail.com.

+{% include message-form.html %}